felippemr/resume/README.md

 ### Carta, Inc (Santa Clara, CA, USA)
 _Senior Software Engineer II, Jun 2021 - Present_
 <p align="justify">
   Leading projects on Carta's money movement(MM) platform.
 Got the software and operations growing from $5B to over $15B in 2021 with several critical projects – including: Revamping Carta's MM internal API, enabling International Money Movement for US based companies to offer in-platform exercising to their non Us employees and most recently a new architecture for MM at Carta composed of several services based on a java monorepo.
+Lead many efforts to deliver meaningful product experiences using evolutionary design while prioritizing the right projects and tasks.
 </p>

 **Languages and Frameworks**: Java, Spring boot, Vavr, DDD, Kafka, Kubernetes, Helm, Python, Django, Postgres, GRPC